There’s often a lot of confusion around certain types of supplements designed to help people lose weight.

 A Thermogenic vs a Fat Burner Supplement

 Both products may be great helpers on your weight-loss journey, and that is what they have in common.
-However, what sets them apart is the way they are working towards that goal.

-Instead, you should look for supplements for burning fat that combine both types of ingredients and then add them to your diet and exercise program.
+You should look for supplements for burning fat that combine both types of ingredients and then add them to your diet and exercise program.

 What Is A Thermogenic?